Custom Dictionaries

 SHOW DICTIONARIES

-from a dictionary you would prepend the dictionary name with the project name separated by an_
+To refer to dictionaries in SQL statements, prepend the dictionary name with the project name separated by an underscore.
+For example:

 select * from myproject_mydictionary